Language Teaching Methods at Parola School

 Two Learning Steps in The Italian Courses at The School Parola

-The Italian language courses at the school Parola are divided into two learning phases, both covered during the morning lessons of Italian.
+Italian language courses at Parola School are divided into two learning phases, both covered during the morning lessons of Italian.
 These two learning steps are divided equally into each course to provide students with grammar rules and spoken Italian:

 - The first part of a course is about learning Italian grammar with our Parola grammar books: one book is for grammar and the other one is to practice it with exercises

 - The second part of an Italian language course is to achieve a good fluency of Italian through conversation practice.
-We use contemporary Italian topics, language activities such as stories, texts readings, newspapers, and games.
-We watch and analyze DVD movies or we listen, understand and discuss Italian music lyrics as well
+To do so we utilize contemporary Italian topics, language activities such as stories, reading texts, newspapers, and games.
+We watch and analyze movies as well as listen, understand and discuss Italian music lyrics.

 Teaching Materials For The Italian Language Courses at Parola

 Our teachers use extra didactic materials to enliven the Italian language lessons.
-These language tools are based according to all the studies of language training methodology that the school Parola provides to teachers:
+These language tools are based on the studies of language training methodology that Parola provides to teachers.
+Materials include:

 - Parola’s Books (Grammar and exercises)